Rev. James Pennington

 James William Charles Pennington was born a slave on Maryland’s Eastern Shore, and he, his mother, and brothers were sold when he was four.
 He ran away from a harsh slave life to a Quaker family in Pennsylvania.
 Through the Underground Railroad, he found a home on Long Island, NY, where he could get a fundamental education.
 He taught in schools on Long Island and in Connecticut.
 A blacksmith by trade, he settled in New Haven, CT, and audited classes at Yale Divinity School from 1834 to 1839--becoming the first Black man to attend classes at Yale.
 He was subsequently ordained.

 In the late 1830s, he emerged as a leader in Black churches in New England.
 He became political and was active in the Union Missionary Society, which encouraged boycotts on items produced by slaves.
 Soon after, Pennington took charge of a Presbyterian congregation of colored people, went to England and the West Indies, and returned to the Shiloh Presbyterian Colored Congregation.
-While in Europe, Pennington earned the degree of Doctor of Divinity from the University of Heidelberg in Germany.
+While in Europe, Pennington earned a Doctor of Divinity degree from the University of Heidelberg in Germany.
 In 1843, he attended the World’s Anti-Slavery Society as the representative from Connecticut, the first of several international European tours on behalf of the international abolition movement.

 He was a prolific writer and is noted for his prose, religious leadership, and abolitionist efforts.
 He continued to minister, educate, and agitate for abolition and equal rights until his death on October 22nd, 1870, in Jacksonville, FL.